return42/sphkerneldoc/linux_src_doc/fs/nilfs2/super_c.rst

     :param ... :
         variable arguments

-.. _`nilfs_error.description`:
+.. _`__nilfs_error.description`:

 Description
 -----------

-\ :c:func:`nilfs_error`\  sets an ERROR_FS flag on the superblock as well as reporting an error message.
-It should be called when NILFS detects incoherences or defects of meta data on disk.
-As for sustainable errors such as a single-shot I/O error, \ :c:func:`nilfs_warning`\  or the \ :c:func:`printk`\ function should be used instead.
+__nilfs_error() sets an ERROR_FS flag on the superblock as well as reporting an error message.
+This function should be called when NILFS detects incoherences or defects of meta data on disk.

-The segment constructor must not call this function because it can kill itself.
+This implements the body of \ :c:func:`nilfs_error`\  macro.
+Normally,
+\ :c:func:`nilfs_error`\  should be used.
+As for sustainable errors such as a single-shot I/O error, \ :c:func:`nilfs_msg`\  should be used instead.

+Callers should not add a trailing newline since this will do it.

 .. _`nilfs_cleanup_super`: